Presenter: Kellyn Dailey Hall, PhD, CCC-SLP

 "The course covered more than just food choices."
 V.B.
 (Aug.
 2021)

 "The discussion on conducting a culturally sensitive assessment, and the examples of questions to ask will help my daily practice.
-I like that the presenter gave personal examples of what went wrong and what to do differently.
+I liked that the presenter gave personal examples of what went wrong and what to do differently.
 I also liked that she included some different values from other cultures with regard to dysphagia, family dynamics, etc." D.W.
 (Jul.
 2021)

 "Really thinking about how a culture might affect one's ability to understand swallowing and also poor intakes was great discussion.
 I love the use of clinical practice examples."
 J.J.
 (Jun.
 2021)